mgutz/nanoc3_blog/README.md

     %h1 My First Post

-Note the metadata is stored in the file, not a separate YAML file.
+Note the metadata is stored in the same file, not a separate YAML file.
 Each file requires metadata section even if it is empty!
 Compile and browse the site:

+    % rake clean
-    % rake clean && nanoc3 compile
+    % nanoc3 compile
     % nanoc3 aco

 Browse http://localhost:3000 to see your site.